Section: Zeir and Nukva — General Principles (Openings 115–118)

 Source — English (Greenbaum):

-> **In the hind parts of Imma, which make up the Partzuf of Leah, lies also the inner soul – pnimiyut – of the Nukva.** The Nukva divides into interior and exterior, and both are governed from Zeir Anpin, who is their active giver of influence (משפיע, mashpi'a).
+**In the hind parts of Imma, which make up the Partzuf of Leah, lies also the inner soul – pnimiyut – of the Nukva.** The Nukva divides into interior and exterior, and both are governed from Zeir Anpin, who is their active giver of influence (משפיע, mashpi'a).
 These two levels of interior and exterior are considered as two Partzufim because each has its own purpose.
 The governmental order of the Nukva is double (כפול, kaphul) – the "Cave of MaKhPeLah".
 On the inside (פנימיות, pnimiyut) of things lies one great governmental order founded on Truth, while the external governmental order is a different order of government – and this is what is visible to the eye.
-Plain English:

 What this paragraph does.
 Establishes the doubled-Nukva doctrine.
 The reader leaves the paragraph with the Cave of MaKhPeLah doctrine, the Truth vs visible contrast, and the two-Partzufim-because-two-purposes logic.